The role of a teaching assistant

-Once a child moves into the Foundation Stage the role will be to assist in developing the new skills, which are required to access the curriculum.
+Once a child moves into the reception class, the role will be to assist in developing the new skills which are needed to access the curriculum.

 Depending on the type of visual impairment and what adaptations are necessary, I will produce reading books and class material in large print or Braille.